Tverous/tverous.github.io/content/home.md

 Technical Assistant Intern, July 2021 - June.
 2022

 - Assist engineers in developing Microsoft cloud-based business solutions for enterprises with over 1,000 employees
-- Serve as a technical seminar lecturer and teach enterprises how to utilize Microsoft's cloud services}, including Azure cloud services and Power Platform developments
+- Serve as a technical seminar lecturer and teach enterprises how to utilize Microsoft's cloud services, including Azure cloud services and Power Platform developments

 </div>
 <div class="note-logo">